jvelilla/git_commands/README.md

 "# git_commands"
+List of the most useful Git commands that will be available via EiffelGit library.

 Git command auto-completion using [ohmyzsh](https://github.com/ohmyzsh/ohmyzsh) on Linux based Systems.

 # Status
     - [git status](https://initialcommit.com/blog/git-status)
+    - to check on the state of you current directory.

 # Stash
     - [git stash](https://git-scm.com/docs/git-stash)
     - [tutorial](https://git-scm.com/docs/git-stash)
     - Allows you to go back to the head of a directory and keep your changes.
     - Useful when you want to keep code wihtout committing it.
+    - Get a clean working directory.

 ## Example
 Go to the `src` folder and edit the `APPLICATION` class add a the following line of code to